catseye/Equipage/README.md

 *   **apply** that single funciton

 They are correspondingly easy to parse.
-While most programming languages require a context-free (or event context-sensitive) grammar to describe their syntax, a purely concatenative language can be parsed with a regular expression.
+While most programming languages require a context-free (or even context-sensitive) grammar to describe their syntax, a purely concatenative language can be parsed with a regular expression.
+(And in Equipage's case, not even a complex one.)

 But many, probably most, concatenative languages are not purely so; that is, when specifying the program they incorporate some operations over and above function composition.

-One such useful thing is quoting - being able to nest subprograms within a program, basically.
+One such useful thing is quoting — being able to nest subprograms within a program, basically.
 This seems to be how many of them deal with function definitions.